 A study tour is an academic course involving traditional classroom learning and experiential learning in an international setting.
 Tours provide students and faculty first-hand opportunities to investigate other cultures, enhancing academic development.
 Numerous departments offer tours.
 Some work hand-in-hand with partnering institutions, while others test new waters, visiting countries that provide a rich history in their academic area.

-SUMMER 2013: ECEL 2110: World Diversity and America (3 hrs) OR EDFL 4000: Service Teaching in Jamaica (1 hr) Earn three hours or one hour of credit and diversify your teaching skills in Jamaica.
-This hybrid course will meet Mondays and Thursdays from 10:30-12:30 May 13-June 13 in Warrensburg & online, and both groups will meet July 13-20, 2013 in Petersfield, Jamaica.
-These unique sections of ECEL 2110 and EDFL 4000 will immerse university students (especially pre-service teachers) in a geographical and cultural environment very different from their own.
-The area around Petersfield in rural Jamaica is a luscious tropical paradise with beaches, caves, and suger cane fields.
+SUMMER 2014: EDFL 4000/5000: Diversity in Education: Service Teaching in Jamaica (3 hrs. substituting for ECEL 2110 and fulfilling the Cultural Interaction requirement for most majors) Earn three hours of credit for your academic and co-curricular transcripts while diversifying your teaching skills in Jamaica.
+This hybrid course will meet Mondays and Wednesdays of the first four and half weeks of the summer term (May 19-June 16, 2014) in Warrensburg & online as well as July 12-19, 2014 in Petersfield, Jamaica.
+This unique section of EDFL 4000/5000 will immerse university students (especially pre-service teachers) in a geographical and cultural environment very different from their own.
+The area around Petersfield in rural Jamaica is a luscious tropical paradise with beaches, caves, and sugar cane fields.
 As an added plus for education students, hands-on planning and teaching at-risk youth will add a service learning component enriching the pre and post-trip reading and writing assignments.
 Total immersion into the culture will occur with the home stays coordinated through Amizade: Global Service Learning since 2003 (www.amizade.org).
-There will be a UCM literacy faculty member on site as well as a local residential director.
+There will be a UCM faculty member on site as well as a local residential director.

-Requirements: minimum 2.5 overall gpa, 18 years or older, valid passport book, fluent English.
+Requirements: minimum 2.5 overall gpa, 18 years or older, valid passport book, fluent English, DESE background check, & enthusiasm.

-Cost: $1,400 plus airfare and tuition.
+Cost: $1,210 plus airfare and tuition.
 This all encompassing fee includes home stays, three meals a day, travel insurance, local transit, excursions, activities, and administrative fees.
-A nonrefundable $250 deposit made out to UCM is due MARCH 15, 2013.
+A nonrefundable $250 deposit made out to UCM is due MARCH 14, 2014.
+However, don’t delay; there is a limit of ten participants.
+Inquire about a limited number of scholarships awarded through the Honors College and the EDFL department.

 Contact: Dr. Karen Foster in 2132 Lovinger Hall (Literacy Center) firstname.lastname@example.org 660-543-8392 for questions, hard copy application, and interview.